CO2-Exchange/shopify-customer-portal/README.md

 To run dev:

-Switch mode to dev ( This will utilize mockjson payloads, and modify the app path prefix )
+Switch mode to dev ( This will utilize mockjson payloads, and modify the app path prefix )\
+You wont have to do anything to run in dev mode initially\
+There are 2 boolean variables, one in each file, Subscription.js and App.js. \

+Each have devMode = true

+This will tell the app to use mockjson files, instead of API requests.\ Dev mode will also swap the pathPrefix to use root paths instead of the required app_proxy prefix paths.

 yarn

-yarn dev
+yarn start